ASNA/SunFarm/docs/merging-two-screens.md

 }
 ~~~

-To make available fields to the Program as specified by the record's databse schema, we need to do the following:
+To make available fields to the Program as specified by the record's database schema, we need to do the following:

-1. Declare fields as defined by the record schema of database file added.
+1. Declare fields (as defined by the record schema).
 2. Implement populate field's in-out (*of dataset*) methods in the IO partial class.

 ## Declare fields (as defined by the record schema)
+Once we have copied the declaration of database file `CSMASTERL1` from CUSTCALC.cs to CUSTINQ.cs, and updated its Instantiation and Open/Close code, we proceed to complete its setup by declaring fields (as defined by the record schema).

-The easiest, and less error-prone method to declare fields as defined in the record schema, is to use a Tool.
+The easiest, and less error-prone method to declare fields (as defined in the record schema), is to use a Tool.
 It can be done manually, but it may be too cumbersome and error-prone.

-Notice how each Program listed under the CustomerAppLogic in the Visual Studio Solution shows an icon that can be used to expand the Program node in the tree, to show lated source files (in this case partial class sources).
+Notice how each Program listed under the CustomerAppLogic in the Visual Studio Solution shows an icon that can be used to expand the Program node in the tree to show related source files (in this case partial class sources).

 For example, expanding node CUSTINQ.cs on the Project tree, will show the following sources: